A (markets) journal of the plague year | MarketScreener

 Locking down much of the world economy has not been easy.

-By April the International Monetary Fund was forecasting global growth would to fall to -3 percent, a 6.3 percentage point downgrade from its January estimate.
-Its latest forecast is for -4.4% for the year.
+By April the International Monetary Fund was forecasting global growth would to fall to minus 3 percent, a 6.3 percentage point downgrade from its January estimate.
+Its latest forecast is for minus 4.4% for the year.
 "This makes the Great Lockdown the worst recession since the Great Depression, and far worse than the Global Financial Crisis," it has said.

-Unemployment and global debt levels have also surged and the World Bank warns global extreme poverty is set to rise for the first time in over 20 years.
+Unemployment and global debt levels have also surged, and the World Bank warns global extreme poverty is set to rise for the first time in over 20 years.

 It could push an additional 88 million to 115 million people below the breadline this year and as many as 150 million by the end of next year.